DEVAAMSB/DEVAAMSB/README.md

 # DEVAAMSB

 Hello!
 Welcome to my personal GitHub account.
-I am [Abdulqader Baker], a [Software Engineering], and I am passionate about programming and contributing to the developer community.
+I am Abdulqader Baker, a Software Engineering, and I am passionate about programming and contributing to the developer community.

 ## Projects